sgago/algomon/readme.md

        \
         7
 ```
 Notice that 3 is to the left of 8 because 3 < 8.
-Similarily, 14 is to the right of 10.
+Similarly, 14 is to the right of 10.
 Note that the in-order traversal of the tree visits the nodes in monotonically increasing order.

 ### Balanced and unbalanced binary trees